-This primer helps you understand Amazon Advertising, determine which methods are best for your business, and gives you the steps to ensure your ads are a success.
+This primer can help you understand Amazon Advertising, determine which methods are best for your business, and ensure your ads are a success.

 Here, you’ll find:

-- How to set up your brand for Amazon ads success
+- How to set up your ads for success on Amazon

 - The various types of Amazon ads